 One can also visit the gravesite of Cecil John Rhodes, he is buried at the summit of Malindidzimu 'hill of benevolent spirits'.
 He referred to this hill as having a 'View of the World'.
 A short walk from the parking lot will lead the visitor to his grave, which is carved out of the solid granite hill and surrounded by a natural amphitheatre of massive boulders.
 The Matobo area has great spiritual and cultural significance to the local people.

-See Matobo National Park safaris in Zimbabwe below.
+See Matobo National Park safari lodges in Zimbabwe below.